TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 - Motion Detection works only when the MPEG4 function is On and the Cropping is set to Off.

 - Alarm input: Select the connected alarm.
-Sensor input1: The external sensor which is connected to sensor input1 of the alarm input.
+Sensor input1: The external sensor connected to sensor input1 of the alarm input.

 Alarm input